Are you heading off to Japan? Wow, lucky you. First of all, I’m super excited for you and secondly, definitely jealous too!

 The Iza Kamakura Hostel is the perfect hostel in Kamakura in terms of location, price, and atmosphere.
 You’ll be just two minutes from the train station, and you’ll love being so close to all the local attractions – afterall, it’s just a short walk to the beach!
 They do have a small restaurant where they offer reasonably priced meals.
 Great bang for your buck!

-Relax in style at this Kamakura Airbnb that offers guests two bedrooms and two beds plus two floor mattresses.
-This traditional style Japanese home in Kamakura can fit 4 guests.
-It’s beautifully styled and is sure to impress guests.
+Relax in style at this beautiful beachfront Kamakura Airbnb that offers guests two bedrooms and four beds plus four futon sets and can sleep up to eight guests.
+It’s beautifully styled and comes with incredible ocean views.
 Plus, it comes at an incredibly affordable price.
-You won’t be breaking the bank with this Airbnb, especially if you’re splitting the room rate with your travel companions.
+You won’t be breaking the bank with this Airbnb, especially if you’re splitting the room rate with your travel companion.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!